E-Huynh/Team_Profile_Generator/README.md

     *Github Username may contain any type of characters*

     *School Name may contain only alpha characters and spaces*

+   * A confirmation to add new team member will be prompt at the end of each set of inputs

+   * Selecting "No" to adding another team member will end the input prompts and create a teamProfile.html file in the outputs folder

+   * Names will automatically be capitalized

 ## Technologies
   * Bulma
   * Node.js
   * Inquirer
   * Fs
+  * Test Driven Development
 ## Installation
 1. Save files to local machine
 2. Open Terminal on app.js